fondemen/spring-mvc-archetype/README.md

 # spring-mvc-archetype
 An extremely simple Spring MVC, configured with annotations.

-This archetype is an enhanced version (fork of) co.ntier:spring-mvc-archetype:1.0.2.
+This archetype is a fork of co.ntier:spring-mvc-archetype:1.0.2.
 Its goal, as the origin, is to provide a simple archetype to start a Spring MVC based project.
-Compared to co.ntier:spring-mvc-archetype:1.0.2, it uses a more recent version of Spring, explicitly adds a dependency to an application server ([jetty](https://www.eclipse.org/jetty/documentation/current/jetty-maven-plugin.html)), and includes an example integration test.
+Compared to co.ntier:spring-mvc-archetype:1.0.2, it uses a more recent version of Spring, explicitly adds a dependency to an application server ([jetty](https://www.eclipse.org/jetty/documentation/current/jetty-maven-plugin.html)), uses Theamleaf as template engine, and includes an example integration test.

 ## creating a project